-During fiscal 2010, the Company borrowed a total amount of \$497,000 from a relative of the president of the Company and from five directors of the Company by way of convertible loans.
+Fixed rate convertible loan due to a relative of the president of the Company, with interest at 10% per annum, repayable in full on April 30, 2013, convertible for common shares at the rate of \$0.25 per share of convertible loans.
 The Company bifurcated the equity component from the financial liability component.
 The value of the financial liability component was determined to be \$433,180.
 As a result, an amount of \$63,820 was added to shareholders' equity.